If you’re interested in this topic (agree or disagree), we’d love to have you join the community.

 The Enterprise Perspective

-Instead of enterprises sending data out to thousands of multi-tenant vendor applications, applications are delivered to servers controlled by the companies where the data already resides.
+Instead of enterprises sending data out to thousands of vendor-hosted applications, applications are delivered to servers controlled by the companies where the data already resides.
 Stop sending your data to apps.
 Start bringing apps to your data.

 The Software Vendor Perspective

-Currently, the best implementations of modern on-prem put Kubernetes at the center.
-The application vendor creates a Kubernetes based application and distributes it to an enterprise to deploy into their existing Kubernetes cluster.
+Currently, the best implementations of Modern On-prem put Kubernetes at the center.
+The application vendor creates a Kubernetes based application (aka Kubernetes Off-The-Shelf Sofware or KOTS) and distributes it to an enterprise to deploy into their existing Kubernetes cluster.
 Kubernetes is a natural choice for this--it is becoming the industry standard for the patterns and primitives for creating truly reliable applications at scale.
-Leveraging tools that allow for increased reliability at the application level reduces the operational overhead of managing the application.
+With Kubernetes as the common substrate of reliability, vendors are able to provide highly automated versions of their applications that require no manual operations.